Phrogz/hatshuffler/README.md

 Quit HatShuffler (if it was running), and then start it again (`node main.js`).
 HatShuffler will show you the new score for the season you created.
 If you like, you can `(g)o` to start shuffling things around to try and make the season better.
 In the case where you modify the season to impose special rules—such as keeping two players together—optimizing the season will likely undo your work.
-However, if you modified the season to make it better within the optimization criteria, your intuition can be useful.
+To change the rules you need to add new rankings:

 # Adding New Rankings